-Mike's Sky Rancho is one of the most famous spots in Baja California.
+Mike's Sky Rancho is one of the most famous spots in Baja California and a legendary stop for Baja racers of all levels.
 It's a stop off for people racing as well as those like us that are just enjoying the amazing terrain.
 While we had the entire resort to ourselves the night we were there, I'm told it is booked solid nearly every weekend.
 The resort itself is completely off the grid and there are no door locks or light switches even.
 Power comes on after dark in the evenings and then goes off around 9 pm as a sort of defacto curfew and then back on in the morning to remind you to wake up and head down to breakfast.

 Somehow, we made it safely down out of the mountains into the farms and ranches along the coast!